kugurerdem/Project-Euler/0005 - Smallest multiple/0005 - Explanation.md

 ```

-By the way i reccomend you to see [this neat proof](https://www.whitman.edu/mathematics/higher_math_online/section03.03.html) of euclidean algorithm to find gcd.
+By the way i recommend you to see [this neat proof](https://www.whitman.edu/mathematics/higher_math_online/section03.03.html) of euclidean algorithm to find gcd.